Spills

 Immediately alert all lab occupants that you have had a spill.

-If in your opinion there is an immediate risk to room occupants, EVACUATE the laboratory and close the door behind you.
+If there is an immediate risk to room occupants, EVACUATE the laboratory and close the door behind you.
+If the spill presents an immediate risk to individuals outside the laboratory EVACUATE the building by activating Fire Alarm pull station.

 Wait outside the building and make the emergency responders aware that you were the one who activated the alarm and inform them of the nature of the emergency.